Riyasahu0419/MASAI-CALCULATOR-RETURNS-DOM/README.md

 double-click index.html
 ```
 ### Usage
--Click on the number buttons (0-9) to input digits.
+- Click on the number buttons (0-9) to input digits.
--Click on the operation buttons (+, -, *, /) to perform calculations.
+- Click on the operation buttons (+, -, *, /) to perform calculations.
--Click the = button to display the result.
+- Click the = button to display the result.
--Click the C button to clear the current input and start over.
+- Click the C button to clear the current input and start over.
 ## Project Structure

 ```